msil2/TAMU-TCMG/TCMG 316 Database Administration and Application/Lab Assignment 3/README.md

 </p>

 13. Write a SELECT statement that returns the category_name column from the Categories table.
 Return one row for each category that has never been assigned to any product in the Products table.
-(Hint: Use a subquery introduced with the NOT EXISTS operator.
+To do that, use a subquery introduced with the NOT EXISTS operator.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/99063625/194746129-92bf62d5-7764-4d74-bf75-9bdf9c414a08.png">